 Nearly 100,000 Minnesotans have Alzheimer’s disease.
-Mayo Clinic, AARP, the Alzheimer’s Association Minnesota-North Dakota Chapter and AARP Minnesota will be hosting a free full-day event: the Mayo Clinic Conference on Brain Health and Dementia, on Friday, October 29 virtually.
+AARP, Mayo Clinic, and the Alzheimer’s Association Minnesota-North Dakota Chapter will be hosting a free full-day event: the Mayo Clinic Conference on Brain Health and Dementia, on Friday, October 29 virtually.

 Created in 2019, the Governor’s Council on an Age-Friendly Minnesota plans to submit its final recommendations this year.
 AARP is also continuing to support communities and work with state legislators to set up a permanent age-friendly council that will enable more change across the state.